Private Medical Insurance: Protection and Insurance Advice

 What if I receive medical treatment within the first two years?

-The moratorium exclusion will continue to apply until you have been free of any such symptoms, treatment, advice or medication for a continuous period of two years.
+The moratorium exclusion will continue to apply until you have been free of any such symptoms, treatment, advice or medication for a continuous period of 2 years.
 So, for many conditions you may never be eligible for benefit.
-The practical effect is, however, no different to completing a full health statement where a permanent exclusion is applied for a pre-existing condition.
+The practical effect is, how ever, no different to completing a full health statement where a permanent exclusion is applied for a pre-existing condition.

 We would strongly advise you not to forego necessary medical advice or treatment during the first two years of your insurance, simply to try to obtain cover under your policy.
 Such a course of action could endanger your health.